 Be warned that fees such as the service charge are ongoing, regardless of whether the property is occupied.
 So if you had to move into alternative accommodation or were in hospital for a long period, for example, charges would still apply.

-There have also been examples of times when the service may change – such as a 24/7 service manager changing to being around only, say, during the day – but the service charge isn’t altered accordingly.
-You should ask for any changes, whether to the charge or the service, to be sent to you in writing.
+We have also heard of situations where the services provided may change – for example, a service manager was previously on site 24/7, but this later changes to daytime only – but the service charge isn’t altered accordingly.
+You should ask for any changes to the charge or the service to be sent to you in writing.

 Be warned that fees such as the service charge are ongoing, regardless of whether the property is occupied.